dansmyers/Algorithms/README.md

 5. If you only need a B or a C, you can adjust your effort accordingly: the standards are transparent.
 You don't have to spend time on the most difficult assignments if you don't need them to get the result you want.

 6. It reflects how you'll be evaluated in your career.
 Work assignments aren't graded out of 100% and your boss won't give partial credit for incomplete work.
+So, basically, I'm setting you up for massive career success.

 ### What About My Partial Credit?